Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 It has brought Body Battery energy tracking across its range, with newer devices (Venu 3/Vivoactive 5/Forerunner 965/265/165) all getting a vastly improved version of Body Battery.
 It will also keep tabs on your heart rate 24/7 – just like Fitbit.

-And HRV is also a new focus, with the slightly opaque HRV Status rolling out across its range.
-Training Readiness is a top feature, which tells you how well-prepped your body is to train, but it’s only available on Fenix/Epix/965.
+HRV is also a new focus, with the slightly opaque HRV Status rolling out across its range.
+Training Readiness is a top feature that tells you how well-prepped your body is to train, but it’s only available on Fenix/Epix/965.

 Of course, fitness tracking is Fitbit’s bread and butter – and it’s pulled out in front.